appseconnect/docs/_posts/Package Documents/2020-12-09-Package-Document-For-SAPB1-WooCommerce-B2C-B2B.md

 ii.
 Dependency flow: NA

-10. **ProcessFlow - Product Add**
+10. **Product Add**

 i.
 Flow Description: This ProcessFlow is featured to sync Simple Products from WooCommerce to SAP Business One.
 The following details of the simple products will be synced: Item Code, Item Name, Product Description, Wieght, Price, Currency, PriceList, Product Dimensions & ReturnEntityId.

 ii.
 Dependency flow: NA

-11. **ProcessFlow - Product Update**
+11. **Product Update**

 i.
 Flow Description: This ProcessFlow is featured to sync Simple Products from SAP Business One to WooCommerce.
 The following details of the simple products will be synced: Item Name, Product Description, Wieght, Regular Price, Stock Quantity, Product Dimensions & ReturnEntityId.

 ii.
-Dependency flow: ProcessFlow - Product Add [Simple]
+Dependency flow:  Product Add [Simple]

-12. **ProcessFlow - PriceLists Add**
+12. **PriceLists Add [B2B]**

 i.
 Flow Description: This ProcessFlow is featured to sync the Price Lists from SAP Business One to WooCommerce.
 The integration process is featured to sync only the list to WooCommerce.

 ii.
 Dependency flow: NA

-13. **ProcessFlow - Product PriceLists Assign**
+13. **Product PriceLists Assign**

 i.
 Flow Description: This ProcessFlow is featured to assign the PriceLists to the respective items from SAP Business One to WooCommerce.
 The integration process wil sync and assign the Pricelist Id with Product SKU and its Price.

 ii.
-Dependency flow: ProcessFlow - PriceLists Add
+Dependency flow:  PriceLists Add [B2B]

-14. **ProcessFlow - Stock Update**
+14. **Stock Update**

 i.
 Flow Description: This ProcessFlow is featured to update the Stocks On Hand.
 The operation will be intergated from SAP Business One to WooCommerce.
 The ReturnEntityId along the with the stocks quantity will be synced to WooCommerce.

 ii.
-Dependency flow: ProcessFlow - Product Add [Simple]
+Dependency flow:  Product Add [Simple]

-15. **ProcessFlow - Sales Order Add**
+15. **Sales Order Add**

 i.
 Flow Description: This ProcessFlow is featured to add B2C Sales Orders from WooCommerce to SAP Business One.
 This ProcessFlow is featured to sync the following details: Customer Details, Order Document Date, Order Id, Order Total, Item Details, Tax Details, Discount.

 ii.
-Dependency flow: ProcessFlow - Business Partner Add ; ProcessFlow - Customer Add ; ProcessFlow - Product Add [Simple]
+Dependency flow:  Business Partner Add ;  Customer Add ;  Product Add [Simple]

-16. **ProcessFlow - Shipment Status Add**
+16. **Shipment Status Add**

 i.
-Flow Description: This ProcessFLow is featured to sync the Shipment Status agaisnt your generated order from SAP Business One to WooCommerce.
+Flow Description: This ProcessFlow is featured to sync the Shipment Status agaisnt your generated order from SAP Business One to WooCommerce.
 The ProcessFlow will sync the Shipment Status against Order ReturnEntityId.

 ii.
-Dependency flow: ProcessFlow - Sales Order Add
+Dependency flow:  Sales Order Add

+17. **Product Volume Discount Add [B2B]**

+i.
+Flow Description: This ProcessFlow is featured to sync the Discounts based on Quantity purchased from SAP Business one to WooCommerce.
+This Processflow is featured to sync the following details: Pricelists Id, price, type & Quantity.

+ii.
+Dependency Flow: PriceLists Add [B2B] , Product Add [Simple], Stock Update.

+18. **Product Period Discount Add [B2B]**

+i.
+Flow Description: This ProcessFlow is featured to sync the Periodic Discounts from SAP Business one to WooCommerce.
+This Processflow is featured to sync the following details: User Id, price, type, Start Date, End Date & SKU.

+ii.
+Dependency Flow: Company Add , Product Add [Simple]

 Integrating these ProcessFlows will require [creation of Custom fields UDF's](https://help.sap.com/doc/e8d8abefb22343a586d744db9cba0bcb/9.3/en-US/How_to_Create_User_Defined_Fields_and_Tables.pdf) and installation of Stored Procedures, which would be provided On-Demand.

+19. **Quotation Add**

+i.
+Flow Description: This Process is featured to sync your incoming Quatations from SAP Business one to WooCommerce.
+This processflow is featured to sync the following details: User Id, Company Id, Customer Comment, status, SKU, Admin Price, Quantity,Unit Price, & Validity.
+This ProcessFlow is also equipped with a Post-Acknowledgement flow that syncs back Qoatation Return Id, back to SAP Business One.

+ii.
+Dependency Flow: Company Add, Product Add [Simple], Stock Update.

 ## Action Filter configurations: